international students

 84%

-ASU students receive some form of financial aid
+ASU students who receive some form of financial aid

 ASU student retention rate